ethereum/remix-project/docs/FAQ.md

 **A:**  Try a different browser or a newer solidity compiler version.

+**Q:** How to verify a contract that imports other contracts?

+**A:**  The verification tool does not recursively go through the import statments in a contract.
+So can only verify a 'flattened' contract.

+There is a plugin called `Flattener` which will stuff all the original code and the imported code into a single file.

 ### Deploy & Run

 **Q:** I am using an Infura endpoint in my app, but when I try to deploy against that endpoint in remix IDE selecting "web3 provider" and putting my endpoint in, it's telling me that it can't connect